Martha's Vineyard: Tourism and culture

-During the whaling era, wealthy Boston sea captains and merchant traders often created estates on Martha's Vineyard with their trading profits.
+During the whaling era, wealthy Boston sea captains and merchant traders created estates on Martha's Vineyard with their trading profits.
 Today, the Vineyard has become one of the Northeastern United States' most prominent summering havens, having attracted numerous celebrity regulars.

-The island now has a year-round population of about 20,530 people in six towns; in summer, the population increases to 200,000 residents, with more than 25,000 additional short-term visitors coming and going on the ferries during the summer season.
+The island has a year-round population of about 20,530 people; in summer, the population increases to 200,000 residents, with more than 25,000 additional short-term visitors coming and going on the ferries during the summer season.
 The most crowded weekend is July 4, followed by the late-August weekend of the Agricultural Fair.
 In general, the summer season runs from June through Labor Day weekend, coinciding with the months most American children are not in school.

-In 1985, the two islands of Martha's Vineyard and Chappaquiddick Island were included in a new American Viticultural Area designation for wine appellation of origin specification: Martha's Vineyard AVA.
+In 1985, Martha's Vineyard and Chappaquiddick Island were included in an American Viticultural Area designation for wine appellation of origin specification: Martha's Vineyard AVA.
 Wines produced from grapes grown on the two islands can be sold with labels that carry the Martha's Vineyard AVA designation.
-Martha's Vineyard was the home to the winemaker Chicama Vineyards in West Tisbury, though it closed after 37 years on August 10, 2008.
+Martha's Vineyard was the home to the winemaker Chicama Vineyards in West Tisbury, though it closed after 37 years in 2008.

 Other popular attractions include the annual Grand Illumination in Oak Bluffs;